 Smartphones Power

 This Sinek/Kwik interview describes the damage smartphones are doing to our brains.
-Smart Phones, the icon of 21 Century life, are also a big problem for our bodies.
-Research discussing such issues describes increasing rates of workplace injuries, Gen Y’s entering the workforce already injured and children as young as 15 showing signs of pre-arthritic postures due to existing levels of screen use.
-As a trainer focused on health and wellness in modern work environments, I help clients set up smartphones at workstations to avoid the constant hyper-extension or neck rotation.
-The automatic and endless checking of phones increases the risk of necks and upper back pain and injury.
+Smartphones, the icon of 21st-century life, are also a big problem for our bodies.
+Research discussing such issues describes increasing rates of workplace injuries, Gen Y’s entering the workforce already injured, and children as young as 15 showing signs of pre-arthritic postures due to existing levels of screen use.
+As a trainer focused on health and wellness in modern work environments, I help clients set up smartphones at workstations to avoid the constant hyperextension or neck rotation.
+The automatic and endless checking of phones increases the risk of neck and upper back pain and injury.

 The Problem